Symmetries of Schroedinger equation with scalar and vector potentials: Main definitions

 Substituting (\ref{pi}) and (\ref{vp}) into (\ref{H1}) we reduce $H$ to the following form:

 where

 and $\{A^1,p_1\}=A^1p_1+p_1A^1$.

 Equation (\ref{se}) with Hamiltonian (\ref{H2}) includes three arbitrary elements, i.e., functions $V$, $F$ and $G$.
-Moreover, setting in (\ref{H2}) $A^1=A^2=0$ we come to the standard Schr\"odinger equations with a scalar potential $V$, which is a very particular subject of our analysis.
+Moreover, setting in (\ref{H2}) $A^1=A^2=0$ we come to the standard SEs with a scalar potential $V$, which is a very particular subject of our analysis.